Ledger-Donjon/ledger-donjon.github.io/tools-suite.md

 [Repository](https://github.com/Ledger-Donjon/pypdm/)

 </div>

 <div class="tool-card" markdown="1">

 #### Quicklog

-Python module for creating logs during a fault injection campaign.
+Python module for creating log files during a fault injection campaign.

 It can link each entry to curve as binary data, for instance retrieved from an oscilloscope.